What is MetroGel Pump?

 Call your doctor if your symptoms do not improve, or if they get worse while using MetroGel Pump.

 Store at room temperature away from moisture or heat.

 Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not use two doses at one time.

 What happens if I overdose?

-What other drugs will affect MetroGel Pump (metronidazole topical)?
+What other drugs will affect MetroGel Pump?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied metronidazole.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.